robcarver17/pysystemtrade/docs/production.md

 - `frequency`: How many minutes pass before we run a method again (default: 0, no waiting time)
 - `max_executions`: How many times to run the method (default: -1, which means there is no maximum)
 - `run_on_completion_only`: Don't run until the process is stopping

+(Why isn't there a 'run on start only' option?
+Well setting max_executions will do this; and if this method has to come before any others then just list it first in the configuration)

 Note for `run_systems` and `run_strategy_order_generator` the methods are actually strategy names, and there are additional parameters that are specific to these processes.